torrvision/straighttoshapes/README.md

 ### Results

 #### Instance segmentation
-##### 1. Convergence plots
+##### 1. Convergence plots of mAP score for IoU
-Different network architectures minimizing L2-regression loss over output parameter set of {shape, bounding-box. class-probabilities}.
+Different network architectures are minimizing proxy L2-regression loss over output parameter set of {shape, bounding-box. class-probabilities}.
 We use SBD annotations and std. train/test divide for the PASCAL-VOC dataset.
 [BN: using Batch normalization, DA: using stronger Data augmentation].

 ##### 2. Quantitative results presenting Mean-Avg.-Precision at different IoUs.